cornell-dti/trends-in-web-dev-website/docs/introduction.md

 ## When is it?

 The first class meeting will be Wednesday, February 12th and end on Wednesday, April 29th.
-This course will be held Wednesday evenings from 8:30 - 9:30 PM, Phillips 307.
+This course will be held Wednesday evenings from 8:30 - 9:30 PM, Gates G01.

 ## Where does it meet?

-Phillips 307
+Gates G01

 ## What is the expected workload?